 What Causes Drug Abuse and Addiction?

 One of the factors that make drug addiction difficult to diagnose and to treat is the fact that there is seldom one root cause.
 More often, it is a combination of different causes.
 These factors may be social, environmental or genetic.
 Drug use can be triggered by trauma, by unhealthy family dynamics, and even by mental illness or co-occurring conditions such as stress, anxiety or depression.

 How to Get Help for Your Drug Addiction

 The good news for those struggling with addiction is that you can get better.
 You can be free from your addiction.
 Recovery is yours for the taking.
 The first step is to admit to having a problem and to needing help.
 From there, it is best to seek treatment from a clinical addiction recovery facility.
-Our team can provide a customized plan for recovery, one that encompasses spiritual, mental and physical health in equal measure.
+Our team of facility partners can provide a customized plan for recovery, one that encompasses spiritual, mental and physical health in equal measure.
 Call us today to ask about addiction recovery.